tmcgilchrist/ocaml/manual/README.md

 let f x = x +. pi;;
 \end{caml_example}
 ```
-Beware that the detection code for these pseudo-environments is quite brittle
+Beware that the detection code for these pseudo-environments is quite brittle,
 and the environments must start and end at the beginning of the line.

 ### Quoting

 The tool `tools/texquote2` provides support for verbatim-like quotes using
 `\"` delimiters.
-More precisely, outside of caml environments and verbatim
+More precisely, outside of Caml environments and verbatim
 environments, `texquote2` translates double quotes `"text"` to
 `\machine{escaped_text}`.

-### BNF grammar notation
+### BNF Grammar Notation

 The tool `tools/transf` provides support for BNF grammar notations and special
 quotes for non-terminal.
-When transf is used, the environment `syntax` can
+When `transf` is used, the environment `syntax` can
 be used to describe grammars using BNF notation:
 ```latex
 \begin{syntax}